Corowa Surrounds

 Corowa Surrounds has a typical household mix, with a fairly typical median household size

-Family households constitute 69.3% of all households, including 24.5% couples with children, 36.6% couples without children, and 7.8% single parent families.
-Non-family households account for the remaining 30.7%, with lone person households at 28.1% and group households comprising 2.6%.
-The median household size is 2.3 people, which aligns with the average in the Rest of NSW.
+Family households account for 69.3% of all households, including 24.5% couples with children, 36.6% couples without children, and 7.8% single parent families.
+Non-family households constitute the remaining 30.7%, with lone person households at 28.1% and group households comprising 2.6% of the total.
+The median household size is 2.3 people, which aligns with the average for the Rest of NSW.

 Frequently Asked Questions - Households